yohanchatelain/fmriprep/README.rst

 https://fmriprep.readthedocs.io./

 Principles
 ----------

-``fMRIprep`` is build around three principles:
+``fmriprep`` is built around three principles:

 1. **Robustness** - the pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make, scanning parameters or presence of additional correction scans (such as fieldmaps)
 2. **Ease of use** - thanks to dependance on the BIDS standard manual parameter input is reduced to a minimum allow the pipelien to run in an automatic fashion.
 3. **"Glass box"** philosophy - automation should not mean that one should not visually inspect the results or understand the methods.
-Thus ``fMRIprep`` provides for each subject visual reports detailing the accuracy of the most importatnt processing steps.
+Thus ``fmriprep`` provides for each subject visual reports detailing the accuracy of the most importatnt processing steps.
 This combined with the documentation can help researchers to understand the process and decide which subjects should be kept for the group level analysis.

 Acknowledgements
 ----------------